subquery/documentation/docs/run_publish/monitor.md

 # Monitor your SubQuery Project with Prometheus and Grafana

-This guide shows you how to pull these metrics into [Prometheus](https://prometheus.io/), an open source tool for storing, aggregating, and querying time series data.
+This guide shows you how to pull metrics into [Prometheus](https://prometheus.io/), an open-source tool for storing, aggregating, and querying time series data.
 It also shows you how to connect [Grafana](https://grafana.com/) to Prometheus for flexible data visualizations.

 ## Setting Up Monitoring

 ### Before you begin

-Make sure you have started a SubQuery project and have acess to the node service running locally.
+Make sure you have started a SubQuery project and have access to the node service running locally.
 To read how to run a local SubQuery node, review [running SubQuery locally](https://academy.subquery.network/run_publish/run.html).

 ### Step 1.
 Install Prometheus

-First, you need to install Prometheus. you can download the corresponding installation package from the official Prometheus website [Prometheus https://prometheus.io](https://prometheus.io) and follow the official guide on [how to install](https://prometheus.io/docs/prometheus/latest/installation/).
+First, you need to install Prometheus.
+You can download the corresponding installation package from the official [Prometheus website](https://prometheus.io) and follow the official guide on [how to install](https://prometheus.io/docs/prometheus/latest/installation/) it.

 ### Step 2.
 Configure Prometheus